Parenting siblings of children with autism spectrum disorder

 - Find out what your children know already.
 Keep answers to any questions simple.
 Ask questions about your children’s feelings.
 Be prepared to explain things several times.

-- Use language and ideas that suit your children’s age and understanding.
+- Use language and ideas that suit your children’s ages and levels of understanding.
 Use basic terms or simple descriptions of ASD characteristics.

 - It’s OK to tell very young children that their sibling ‘can’t do something’ because their sibling hasn’t learned how to or ‘doesn’t understand’.